team467/team467.github.io/content/events/elementary-school-presentations/index.md

 <br>

-Our presentations include an informational section on the engineering and design process, followed by a demonstration of our current robot—and even a fun quiz with prizes at the end!
+Our presentations include an informational section on the engineering and design process, followed by a demonstration of our current robot and a quiz with prizes at the end!
 Overall, it's a great way to spread STEM awareness and build support for our team.

 <br>